 Just us, or is your mouth watering too?
 Enough talking—onto the snacking!
 These 10 delicious combos require zero baking, broiling, or sautéing.
 Let’s dig in.

 Apple + Peanut Butter + Greek Yogurt = Apple “Fries" with Creamy Peanut Butter Dip

-An elevated take on the classic apple and peanut butter combo, this recipe packs plant-based protein and fiber.
+An elevated take on the classic apple and peanut butter combo, this recipe packs plant-based protein and fibre.
 You’ll also notice it calls for powdered peanut butter.
 While you can swap in traditional peanut or almond butter, powdered versions are typically lower in PersonalPoints since they contain less fat, Fink explains.

 Crudité + All the Hummus = Veggie Platter

 Start with a colourful medley of chopped veggies, like baby carrots, bell peppers, celery, broccoli, cucumbers, radishes, and more.
 Whichever assortment you choose, you’ll be adding fibre, vitamins, and minerals to your day, and maybe even some PersonalPoints.
 (We see you, non-starchy veggies!)
 Pair it with your favourite store-bought hummus or whip up your own when you meal prep for a healthy helping of protein.